How big movies created even bigger franchises and Hollywood made lots of money.

-A year on from the start of the Covid-19 pandemic, a curious parallelism seems to be developing between the current crisis and one which struck the West 50 years ago.
+A parallelism seems to be developing between the Covid-19 crisis and one which struck the West 50 years ago.

 Building through the late 1960s, the Vietnam War and the role of Lyndon B. Johnson's Democratic government in the conflict split the liberal coalition in the US and led directly to the emergence of what became known as the New Left in American politics.

 There were other, deeper elements to the development of the New Left, including an expansion of the US middle class following World War II, a corresponding growth in higher education coming into the 1960s, and the emergence of a drug counter-culture in the West.
 But it was Johnson's failed policy towards Vietnam which brought the New Left energetically to life, together with its radical urban guerrilla fringe.

 Essentially driven by US college students, the New Left was characterised by its radical Marxist principles and its positioning away from what its leaders characterised as the Old (Stalinist) Left.
 At the heart of the New Left movement was the Students for a Democratic Society (SDS), which, in what became known as the 1962 Port Huron Statement, rejected what the SDS characterised as "formulas" and "closed theories", calling instead for a "new left . . . committed to deliberativeness, honesty [and] reflection."

 Traumatised by the violence in Vietnam together with its heavy televisual reporting, the New Left was also shaped by the impact of the Chinese Cultural Revolution, and quickly evolved to fight against what it saw as the prevailing authority structures in US society; Johnson and his inner circle, as well as the Democratic Party's links to industrialists and corporations, which the New Left termed "the Establishment".